- Search The Registry

 - My Account

 Malcolm Little (his name at birth), El-Hajj Malikel-Shabazz (his Muslim name) was from Omaha, Nebraska.
 Growing up in Lansing, Michigan, Malcolm saw his house burned down at the hands of the white supremacist Ku Klux Klan.
-Two years later his father was murdered, and Malcolm's mother was placed in a mental institution.
+Two years later his father Earl was murdered, and Malcolm's mother, Louis Little was placed in a mental institution.
 Malcolm spent the following years in detention homes, and in his early teens he moved to Boston to live with his sister.
 In 1946, while in prison for burglary, he was converted to the Nation of Islam; this sect professed the superiority of Black people and the inherent evil of Whites.

 Released from prison in 1952, Malcolm went to Nation of Islam headquarters in Chicago, met the sect's leader, Elijah Muhammad, and embraced its rigorous asceticism.
 He changed his last name to "X," a custom among Nation of Islam followers who considered their family names to have originated with white slaveholders.
 Malcolm X was sent on speaking tours around the country and soon became the most effective speaker and organizer for the Nation of Islam.
 He founded many new mosques and greatly increased the movement's membership.
 In 1961, he founded Muhammad Speaks, the official publication of the movement.

 He was eventually assigned as minister of the important Mosque Number Seven in New York City's Harlem area.
 Speaking with bitter eloquence against the white exploitation of Black people, Malcolm developed a brilliant platform style, which soon won him a large and dedicated following.
-He derided the civil-rights movement and rejected both integration and racial equality, calling instead for Black separatism, Black pride, and Black self-dependence.
+He derided the American Civil Rights movement and rejected both integration and racial equality, calling instead for Black separatism, Black pride, and Black self-dependence.
 He advocated violence (for self-protection) and appeared to many to be a fanatic.

 Many civil-rights leaders at the time rejected this style of leadership.
 Malcolm X described the assassination of President John F. Kennedy as a "case of chickens coming home to roost," an example of the kind of violence that Whites had long used against Blacks.
 Malcolm's success had by this time aroused jealousy within the Black Muslim hierarchy, and, in response to his comments on the Kennedy assassination, Elijah Muhammad suspended Malcolm from the movement.
 In March 1964, Malcolm X left the Nation of Islam and announced the formation of his own religious organization.